 Reasons why the landlord should not go in against his tenant’s wishes

-Even if the landlord were legally entitled to enter a property against his tenants expressed wishes (and although my view is that he is not entitled, it is possible that I could be wrong) there are some very good reasons why he should not do so.
+Even if the landlord were legally entitled to enter a property against his tenants expressed wishes (although my view is that he is not entitled) there are some very good reasons why he should not do so.

 For example if you are a landlord and your tenant was upset to find that you had used your keys to go in: